rcmaehl/WhyNotWin11/README.md

 \* WhyNotWin11 can be forced to run on Unsupported Systems using the `/force` parameter, no support will be given for this parameter.

- Linux and MacOS is unsupported, last version known to run on Wine is 2.3.0.5.
+Other operating systems is unsupported, last version known to run on Wine is 2.3.0.5.

 ## Compiling